Click here to go to the main page

 The old church of St. Michael in Beek was demolished in 1813, except for the 15th-century tower in Campine Gothic style.
 The church was replaced by a new one on a more central location.

 The current St. Michaël in Beek was built in 1935, replacing the church that in its turn replaced the 15th-century church.
 It was designed by H.W.
-Valk and is a typical example of his Traditionalistic style.
+Valk and is a typical example of his Traditionalist style.

-Back to the Province of Noord-Brabant
+Back to the rovince of Noord-Brabant